zowe/zowe-explorer-vscode/docs/Developer's ReadMe.md

      - Next wrap your string with the localize function in this format `localize('key', 'string') i.e. localize('addEntry','Successfully called add entry.')`

-3. After adding/updating/removing any string, run `yarn run package`.
+3. After adding/updating/removing any string, run `yarn workspace vscode-extension-for-zowe package`.
 This will update the sample directory under the i18n folder with the newly added strings.
 Upload these files to Zanata or email a maintainer to do so.

 Maintainers: Evann Wu (evannw@andrew.cmu.edu), Lauren Li (lauren.li@ibm.com), Kristina Mayo (ktopchi@us.ibm.com)